cslab/csspin/doc/howtoplugins.rst

 Idempotence
 ~~~~~~~~~~~~

-Plugins provisioning them selfs by installing packages, downloading and caching
+Plugins provision themselves by installing packages, downloading and caching
-resources, as well as creating and modifying required file system structures,
+resources, as well as creating and modifying required file system structures.
-must ensure, that a second or third provision doesn't break the setup.
+They must ensure, that a second or third provision doesn't break the setup.
 Ideally a
 second provision call of the same plugin won't do anything.

 OS-independency